raghavg9/Craftco_Web_Crawler/README.md

 Disallow: /images
 ```

-Questions to consider when working on your solution:
+Questions considered when I worked on my solution:

-- We expect the data to grow over time:
+- I expect the data to grow over time:
     - How do you propose to store data considering that we are expected to filter it by its fetched date?
-- How do you propose to test the script?
+- How do I propose to test the script?
     - Bonus points for providing unit tests
-- We want to run this script daily.
-How do you propose to parameterize it?
+- I want to run this script daily.
+How do I parameterize it?
     - Bonus points for adjusting the Dockerfile to make this ETL easier to run

 # Step 0

-Unzip the archive that you received by email.
-Complete the excercise.
-Compress it with ZIP and send it back to our recruiters.

-Remember to adjust the requirements.txt by adding all the Python libraries you might need to complete the task.
+Add requirements.txt by adding all the Python libraries you might need to complete the task.

 # Step 1